open-austin/azure-indigent-defense/README.md

-# Indigent Defense Azure Scraper
+# Indigent Defense Data Scraper on Azure

 ## Development Environment Prerequisites
 - Python 3.8 with pip
 - Azure Function Core Tools 4
 - Contact an Open Austin dev to get Azure credentials, and values for required environment variables, which go in `local.settings.json`

 ## Steps to run an Azure function locally
 ### Http trigger function ("http-scraper")
 - To run the azure function app server locally, `cd` to the function app project root level (same as this README) and run this: `func start` (add `--verbose` if you like)